Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Preliminaries and Background

 \end{definition}

-\begin{definition}[MI-DP \cite{CY16}] $\varepsilon-$mutual information differential privacy\footnote{The unit is set to be in nats instead of bits due to the use of natural logarithm.} (MI-DP) holds for the randomized mechanism $P_{Y|X^n}$ if the following inequality is satisfied where $X^{-i}$ denotes the sequence of $n$ random variables excluding $X_i$. \end{definition}
+\begin{definition}{[MI-DP \cite{CY16}]} $\varepsilon\textrm{-}$MI-DP holds for the randomized mechanism $P_{Y|X^n}$ if the following inequality is satisfied where $X^{-i}$ denotes the sequence of $n$ random variables excluding $X_i$. \end{definition} The unit is expressed in nats rather than bits, as the natural logarithm is used throughout.